Constitution of Denmark: Greenland and the Faroe Islands

-As section one of the constitution states that it "shall apply to all parts of the Kingdom of Denmark", is also applies in Faroe Islands and Greenland.
-The Faroe Island and Greenland each elect two members to the parliament; the remaining 175 members are elected in Denmark.
+As section one of the constitution states that it "shall apply to all parts of the Kingdom of Denmark", it also applies in the Faroe Islands and Greenland.
+The Faroe Islands and Greenland each elect two members to the Folketinget (the Folketing or Parliament); the remaining 175 members are elected in Denmark.

-The Folketing have by law given the Faroe Island and Greenland extensive autonomy; the Faroe Island was given "home rule" in 1948, and Greenland was too in 1979.
+The Folketing has by law given the Faroe Islands and Greenland extensive autonomy; the Faroe Islands were given "home rule" in 1948, and Greenland was also given this status in 1979.
 Greenland's home rule was in 2009 replaced by "self rule".
 There is an ongoing legal debate about what constitutional weight these arrangements have.
-In general, there are two conflicting views: (a) the laws delegate power from the Folketing and can be revoked unilaterally by it, and (b) the laws have special status so changes require the consent of the Faroese Løgting or the Greenlandic Inatsisartut, respectively.
+In general, there are two conflicting views: (a) the laws delegate power from the Folketing and can be revoked unilaterally by it, and (b) the laws have special status so changes require the consent of the Faroese Løgting or the Greenlandic Inatsisartut (Danish: Landstinget), respectively.

-Proponent of the first interpretation include Alf Ross, Poul Meyer, and Jens Peter Christensen.
+Proponents of the first interpretation include Alf Ross, Poul Meyer, and Jens Peter Christensen.
 Ross, the chief architect of the Faeroese home rule, compared it to an extended version of the autonomy of municipalities.
-Meyer wrote in 1947, prior to the Faeroese home rule, that if power was delegated as extensive in other parts of the country, it would probably breach section 2 of the 1915 constitution, suggesting it did not do that here due to the Faroe Islands' separate history.
+Meyer wrote in 1947, prior to Faeroese home rule, that if power was delegated as extensive in other parts of the country, it would probably breach section 2 of the 1915 constitution, suggesting it did not do that here due to the Faroe Islands' separate history.
 Similarly, Christensen, a Supreme Court judge, said that due to the special circumstances, the scope of delegation need not be strictly defined.

 Proponents of the second interpretation include Edward Mitens, Max Sørensen and Frederik Harhoff.
 Mitens, a Faeroese jurist and politician, argued that the Faeroese home rule had been approved by both the Løgting and the Rigsdag, so it was an agreement between two parties, in particular because the approval by the Løgting happened according to special rules put in place in 1940 with the consent of the Danish representative there, during the occupation by the United Kingdom.
-Sørensen said the intention with the Faeroese home rule was that it should not be unilaterally changed, as stated in the preamble, so it had that effect.
+Sørensen said the intention with Faeroese home rule was that it should not be unilaterally changed, as stated in the preamble, so it had that effect.
 Harhoff, in his 1993 Doctorate dissertation, considered the home rule acts of the Faroe Islands and Greenland to be somewhere in between the constitution and a usual act by the Folketing, as it had been treated as such.